abdulwasih2003/Exp-4-Java-program-to-print-the-even-numbers-between-1-20/README.md

 ### Step 1:
 Import the necessary packages.
 ### Step 2:
-Initialize a variable value as 2 and set a for loop.
+Initialize a variable i as 2 and set a for loop.
 ### Step 3:
 Check the number is even or not using if else statement.
 ### Step 4: